NSF: Biosketch, Current & Pending and Safe & Inclusive Working Environments Safety Plan Guidance

 NSF Approved Current and Pending (Other) Support Formats

-The National Science Foundation (NSF) is requiring a certification on Current and Pending Support for PIs and Senior Personnel on all proposals submitted or due on or after January 30, 2023 (PAPPG NSF 23-1, Chapter II.D.2.h(ii)).
-This certification will be included in both SciENcv and the NSF fillable forms to ensure that the information provided is current, accurate and complete.
+The National Science Foundation (NSF) is requiring a certification on Documents Required for Senior Personnel for PIs and Senior Personnel on all proposals submitted or due on or after January 30, 2023 (PAPPG NSF 23-1, Chapter II.D.2.h(ii)).
+This certification is included in the form to ensure that the information provided is current, accurate and complete.
 This includes, but is not limited to, information related to current, pending, and other support (both foreign and domestic).

 NSF Approved Biographical Sketch Formats